Sefton Novices Hurdle

 The Sefton Novices’ Hurdle is a Grade 1 race over an extended three miles on the second day of the Aintree Grand National meeting.

-The Sefton Novices Hurdle takes place on Friday 14th April 2023.
+The Sefton Novices Hurdle takes place on the 12th of April 2024 at 4:40 pm.

 The Grade One Cavani Menswear Sefton Novices’ Hurdle takes place on Ladies Day which is the Aintree Festival Day 2 Races.